Family Activities in Queenstown

 9. Explore Queenstown Gardens

 For a fun and free way to spend some family downtime in Queenstown, take a walk around Queenstown Gardens.
-Easy accessible from Queenstown town centre, the Queenstown Gardens is a beautifully landscaped garden with walking tracks, memorials and magnificent views across Lake Wakatipu.
+Easily accessible from Queenstown town centre, the Queenstown Gardens is a beautifully landscaped garden with walking tracks, memorials and magnificent views across Lake Wakatipu.
 The gardens also have an 18-hole disc golf course, where discs or “frisbees” are available to hire from most of the outdoor shops in town.
-Find more activities like this in 16 Free & Cheap Things to Do in Queenstown.
+Find more activities like this in 16 Free & Cheap Things to Do in Queenstown and 10 Non-Touristy Things to Do in Queenstown.

 10. Pan for Gold in Arrowtown